wp-plugins/customizer-theme-switcher/readme.txt

 == Upgrade Notice ==
 = 1.0.1 =
-* Please update before updating to WordPress 4.2!
+* Please update this plugin to 1.0.1 before updating to WordPress 4.2!

 = 0.8 =
 * Iterations.